Volodymyr-Petrunin/Planning-Poker/README.md

 **Planning Poker** is a collaborative game used in **Agile software development** to estimate the effort required for tasks or features.
 By playing this game, teams can reach a consensus on task complexity in a fun, efficient, and democratic way.

 This project provides a **digital implementation** of the Planning Poker technique, making it easy for Agile teams to estimate tasks remotely or in person.

+The application supports localization in three languages: **English**, **Ukrainian**, and **Swedish**, allowing teams from different regions to use it seamlessly.

 ---